20 Kid-Friendly Spring Break Road Trips

 Amish 2

-Pennsylvania Dutch country (and Hersheypark)
+Pennsylvania Dutch Country (and Hersheypark)

-Please Touch 2
+Please Touch Museum, Philadelphia, PA

 Please Touch Museum